needle-mirror/com.unity.visualscripting/Documentation~/vs-control-schemes.md

 You can change the zoom level in the Graph window to control how much of your graph is visible in the Graph Editor.

 You can also set your zoom level using the toolbar in the Graph window.
-For more information, see [The Visual Scripting interface](vs-interface-overview.md).
+For more information, see [About the Visual Scripting interface](vs-interface-overview.md).

 ## Frame Selected